- I have a limited budget – what allergy bedding should I buy first?

 - Can I go somewhere to pick up my MiteGuard® order?

 MiteGuard® is mainly sold online.
-You can however, order and pick-up from Auckland at Asthma NZ in Mount Eden in Auckland.
-If that address suits, call them on 09 623 0236 to check how they are doing contactless pick-up at the current Alert Level.
+You can however, order and pick-up from Asthma NZ in Mount Eden, Auckland.
+Call them on 09 623 0236 to check when it is suitable to go in.

 We can also arrange for delivery to Asthma agencies in a couple of South Island areas as well - please just contact us

 - Are you the same as the Mite Guard branded products sold in Australia?

 No, we are not!
 Those products are made by a different company using different, non-cotton materials.
 Our MiteGuard® products are all made here in New Zealand and are sold under the brand name AllerProtect in Australia.

 - Why are the King Single and Double Duvet sizes the same?

 Duvets being made in Australia and NZ under the size of King Single or Double now tend to be the same size of 2100 mm L x 1800 mm W. Most double and King single duvet covers will have this size.
 Our older style Double duvet covers were a little shorter and wider to match some of the other sizes in the market and were slightly more expensive.
 If you have a Double duvet that is a different size to the newer standard 2100 x 1800 please feel free to get in touch.
 View our custom made duvet covers or contact us.

 - Can I use a MiteGuard® travel sheet instead of a mattress cover?